 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where hawleyite typically forms.
+Look in hydrothermal veins country, the host setting where hawleyite typically forms.
 If you start seeing sphalerite, galena, siderite in float, you are in the right ground.
 Field specimens usually show a powdery coatings habit, so train your eye for that shape before scanning the outcrop.